iainbullock/tesla-http-proxy-docker/README.md

  - Return to the 'Tesla HTTP Proxy setup' page.
 Click the '2.
 Test public key endpoint' button.
 This will download the public key (com.tesla.3p.public-key.pem).
 You don't need to keep the downloaded key.
 You must keep this accessible to the internet or Tesla will reject your commands made through the proxy.
 You may have to manually copy the public key to a suitable location in the document root on your webserver.
 Make sure this test works before proceeding

  - Return to the 'Tesla HTTP Proxy setup' page.
 Click the '3.
 Register Partner account' button.
-This generates the Partner Authentication token, and registers the account for API access
+This generates the Partner Authentication token, and registers the account for API access.
+There isn't any feedback whether this works or not.
+Check the logs you will see something like this:

+[16:14:02] main:INFO: *** Generating Partner Authentication Token ***
+[16:14:03] main:INFO: {"access_token":"LongString","expires_in":28800,"token_type":"Bearer"}
+[16:14:03] main:INFO: *** Registering Tesla account ***
+[16:14:05] main:INFO: {"response":{"account_id":"XXXX-XXX-XXXX-XXX","domain":"tesla.example.com","name":"TeslaH","description":"Home automation for my Tesla.
+Application is for personal use only","csr":null,"client_id":"XX-XXXX-XX-XXXXXXXXXX","ca":null,"created_at":"2024-02-28T13:50:49.494Z","updated_at":"2024-04-07T16:14:05.827Z","enterprise_tier":"free","issuer":null,"csr_updated_at":null,"public_key":"FairlyLongString"}}
+[16:14:05] werkzeug:INFO: 192.168.1.5 - - [07/Apr/2024 16:14:05] "GET /register-partner-account HTTP/1.0" 302 -
+[16:14:05] werkzeug:INFO: 192.168.1.5 - - [07/Apr/2024 16:14:05] "GET /?success=1 HTTP/1.0" 200 -

  -  Return to the 'Tesla HTTP Proxy setup' page.
 Click the '4.
-Enroll private key in your vehicle' button.
+Enrol private key in your vehicle' button.
 Another Tesla web page will appear inviting you to set up a third party virtual key.
 There is a QR code which you should scan with your phone (which already has the Tesla App installed and setup for your Tesla account).
 Approve the key in the Tesla app, which if successful will install it into your vehicle.
 You can close this webpage

  - Return to the 'Tesla HTTP Proxy setup' page.
 Click 'Shutdown Flask Server'.
 This will do as it says.
 From now on the proxy server will continue to run in the docker contianer and listen for requests